IMPORTANT WARNING:

 Why is this medication prescribed?

-Clopidogrel is used alone or with aspirin to prevent serious or life-threatening problems with the heart and blood vessels in people who have had a stroke, heart attack, or severe chest pain.
-This includes people who have percutaneous coronary intervention (PCI; angioplasty; a type of heart surgery) that may involve inserting coronary stents (metal tubes surgically placed in clogged blood vessels to improve blood flow) or who have coronary artery bypass grafting (CABG; a type of heart surgery).
-Clopidogrel is also used to prevent serious or life-threatening problems with the heart and blood vessels in people who have peripheral arterial disease (poor circulation in the blood vessels that supply blood to the legs).
+Clopidogrel is used to prevent repeat heart attacks or strokes in people who have had a stroke, heart attack, severe chest pain or peripheral arterial disease (poor blood flow in the blood vessels that bring blood to your legs).
 Clopidogrel is in a class of medications called antiplatelet medications.
 It works by preventing platelets (a type of blood cell) from collecting and forming clots that may cause a heart attack or stroke.

 How should this medicine be used?

 Clopidogrel comes as a tablet to take by mouth.
-It is usually taken once a day with or without food.
+Take once a day with or without food.
 Take clopidogrel at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take clopidogrel exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Clopidogrel will help prevent serious problems with your heart and blood vessels only as long as you take the medication.
 Continue to take clopidogrel even if you feel well.
 Do not stop taking clopidogrel without talking to your doctor.
 If you stop taking clopidogrel, there is a higher risk that you may have a heart attack or stroke.
-If you have a stent, there is also a higher risk that you could develop a blood clot in the stent if you stop taking clopidogrel too soon.
+If you have a stent, stopping clopidogrel too soon can also raise the risk of a blood clot forming in the stent.

 Other uses for this medicine